pixhub/compose_gogs/README.md

 This docker-compose.yml builds a Gogs server with Git and his MySQL Database behind a Traefik reverse Proxy.
 The Traefik reverse Proxy is in a DMZ Network,
-Gogs server is in the Backoffice Network,
+Gogs server in the Frontoffice Network,
 MySQL Percona Database in the Backoffice Network.

-All the applicative Chain communicates through Traefik.
+All the applicative Chain communicates through Traefik and the docker networks made by docker-compose file.

 ## Test it on local